5 Steps: Staying Productive in 2022

 He also intends to reassess and reduce his private consultancy.
 Allowing him to focus on the complex activity he loves and, he believes, is of genuine benefit to others.

 Image: Deck chairs with a view / Credit: vietexpertravel.com

 And finally... despite his stressful end of year Mike has struggled to give himself permission to take the time off he is entitled to and he knows he needs.
 He admits to falling into the trap of checking and responding to emails when he is on vacation.
 Meaning he never really takes proper holidays and never really clocks off.

-So, he will set an out of office before taking a couple of days annual leave next week.
+He will set an out-of-office before a couple of days annual leave next week.
 The message will say: "Thank you for your email.
 I am out of the office for two days.
 If your message is urgent please contact my department.
-Otherwise I will respond shortly after returning to the office."
+Otherwise, I will respond shortly after my return."

-Mike will set a similar message before taking a two week end-of-year holiday with his wife in December.
+He will set a similar message before taking a two week end-of-year holiday with his wife in December.
 He plans to put his 5 steps in place before returning to work in January.
-Smiling as he finished his pint of IPA, he said: "That's how I plan to be more productive!"
+Smiling as he finished his pint, he declared: "That's how I plan to be more productive!"

 The Man In The Mirror

 YouTube video: Michael Jackson - Man In The Mirror (Official Video)